mishka-group/mishka_developer_tools/guidance/guarded-struct.md

 ## Copyright

-The code in this module is based on the 'typed_struct' library (https://github.com/ejpcmac/typed_struct), which is licensed under the MIT License.
+The code in this module is based on the `typed_struct` library (https://github.com/ejpcmac/typed_struct), which is licensed under the MIT License.

 Modifications and additions have been made to enhance its capabilities as part of the current project.